After starting the application runtime, the "Panel"

 - By clicking the line, it becomes highlighted - thus the variable can be selected.
 The graph of the selected variable is drawn over other graphs

-(important when the graphs don't overlap).
+(important if the graphs don't overlap).
 By selecting the variable, the value scale (Y-axis) changes according to limits of this variable.

 - The respective value of the variable on the cursor time appears in the "Value" column.